Sandy Spring Friends School Tuition & Financial Aid

-Sending a child to an independent school is an important investment in their future.
-Few families find it easy to pay tuition; most adjust their spending priorities, maximize both parents’ earnings, and carefully manage assets to do so.
-In keeping with the Quaker principals of equality and diversity, Sandy Spring Friends School seeks a student body that represents varied economic backgrounds.
-Our financial aid program and our various payment options strive to help make attending Sandy Spring Friends School a reality for as many families as possible.
+In keeping with the Quaker principles of equality and diversity, Sandy Spring Friends School seeks a student body that represents varied economic backgrounds.
+Our financial aid program and our various payment options strive to make attendance at Sandy Spring Friends School a reality for as many families as possible.

 Prospective and current families seeking financial assistance are asked to submit an application through Tuition Aid Data Services (TADS).
 Please note that this service does not provide a source of funding – their role is to provide our Financial Aid Committee with an estimated family contribution (EFC) towards the tuition costs.
 The Financial Aid Committee uses this EFC as a tool in determining an appropriate grant allocation for each student while keeping within an overall financial aid budget established each year.
 Sandy Spring Friends School will make the final determination for financial assistance.